-If you’re using 20 pound test fishing line then fifteen pounds of drag is dangerous territory.
+If you’re using a 20-pound test fishing line then fifteen pounds of drag is dangerous territory.

-For thirty pound test fishing line fifteen pounds of drag is “heavy” but I wouldn’t call it critical mass.
+For a thirty-pound test fishing line, fifteen pounds of drag is “heavy” but I wouldn’t call it critical mass.

 Knowing that the max amount of drag applied is fifteen pounds you can estimate pretty easily how many rotations of the drag washer will get you within the range needed of properly set drag.

 Now that we’ve covered the technical aspects of setting drag using a scale or weights, I have a confession to make.